dzungpng/AR-NailedIt-app/README.md

 ```
 1. Unity 2018.x or later versions
-2. Visual Studio 2017 (installed with Desktop development with C++, Universial Windows Platform development, Game development with Unity, and Windows 10 SDK (10.0.18+)
+2. Visual Studio 2017 or later (installed with Desktop development with C++, Universial Windows Platform development, Game development with Unity, and Windows 10 SDK (10.0.18+)
 3. Windows 10 Operating System (or a VM on other OS but not recommended)
 ```